-Observations: BCCC policy 232 and procedures are in compliance with the standard.
+BCCC policy 7.02 and procedures demonstrate compliance with the standard.

 Standard 071 Licensed, Registered Dietician Review of Menu

 Grade one and grade two correctional facilities shall have a licensed, registered dietician review and approve food menus annually.
 Correctional facilities shall make the approved menus available in locations accessible to all inmates in the correctional facility.
 This rule applies to correctional facilities whether they have in-house or contracted food services.